luigi989/luigi989.github.io/README.md

 ![Header Image](public/portfolio.webp)

 This is a website with I show my skills, experience, completed and ongoing projects.
 It is like a live portfolio.
 I try to keep everything up to date.
-All the listed projects have a github page and the completed projects have a live demo up and running.
+All the listed projects have a github page.
 This website also is mobile friendly.
 The design used is based on a the following [video](https://www.youtube.com/watch?v=G-Cr00UYokU&t=10s)

 [![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)](https://reactjs.org)
 [![Typescript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)](https://www.typescriptlang.org/)